 Run a Bath

 If the previous kind of running isn’t really your bag, then here’s another you can try.
 Nothing beats running (and slipping into) a warm, relaxing bath.
-Studies have shown that increasing your body temperature can actually have a positive impact on your mood and lessen anxiety.
+Studies have shown that increasing your body temperature can actually have a positive impact on your mood.